thebrainygeek/plagiarism/docs/status.md

 title:  Status
 ---

-#  Project Summary
+##  Project Summary

-Our project is the Minecraft Plagiarizer wherein our AI algorithm will attempt to provide an order to build a Minecraft structure based on the input structure provided to it.
-The AI will try to determine, through artificial intelligence, a possible order to build the structure which may be impossible for brute-force since it is easy for the agent to not be able to progress if it is built in the wrong order.
-The algorithm needs to find an order that does not block the agent from building the rest of the structure after putting down a block as it builds the structure and creates a structure in the least total distance traveled.
+Our project, the Minecraft Plagiarizer, compares efficiency of different methods to build an input structure provided to it.
+The efficiency for our project is determined by minimizing the distance the agent has to travel while building the provided structure.
-The input will be a 3-dimensional array of types of blocks that need to be placed for the final structure.
-The output will be the order in which the agent needs to place or remove the blocks to correctly build the given structure.
+The input is a dictionary where keys are the locations for the blocks and they correspond the type of block that needs to be placed.
+The output is the cost to build the structure, where cost is the total distance travelled by the agent.

-# Approach
+## Approach

-Currently, we use Dijkstra's algorithm in order to figure out the closest blocks to our position and then use that to figure out the order of the placement of blocks.
+Currently, we use modified Dijkstra's algorithm in order to figure out the closest blocks to our position and then use that to figure out the order of the placement of blocks.
+We understand the shortfalls with Dijkstra's for our problem but we use it as our stepping stone as we progress towards utilizing more complex concepts like the Travelling Salesman.

 Inputs
 * Current position
 * Dictionary of all of the blocks that need to be placed
     .. * key: tuple of the location of the block
-    .. * value: type of block that needs to be placed (Currently we use "stone" type only)
+    .. * value: type of block that needs to be placed

 Output